Alamofire/Alamofire/Documentation/Usage.md

 > Networking in Alamofire is done _asynchronously_.
 Asynchronous programming may be a source of frustration to programmers unfamiliar with the concept, but there are [very good reasons](https://developer.apple.com/library/ios/qa/qa1693/_index.html) for doing it this way.

+If you are testing  Alamofire as part of simple Command Line Application executed via the terminal, you need to make sure that the ```main``` application thread does not exit before the response callback is invoked by Alamofire.
+One approach to do so (for Swift version 3 and above) is to add the command ```RunLoop.main.run()``` at the end of your ```main.swift``` source file.

 Alamofire contains five different response handlers by default including:

 ```swift